MikuSnow/BetonQuest./Commands-and-permissions.md

 * **/q rename \<tag/point/objective/entry\> <oldName> <newName>** - renames all specified things in the database
 * **/q delete \<tag/point/objective/entry\> <name>** - deletes all specified things in the database
 * **/q backup** - creates a backup of configuration files and database
+* **/q update** - updates the plugin to the newest release available.
+If you want to update to a development version instead, add `--dev` argument at the end of the command.
 * **/q create \<package\>**: creates new package with given name, filled with default quest
 * **/q vector \<packname.variable\> \<newvariable\>**: calculates the vector from first location variable to you position and saves it as second variable
 * **/questlang \<lang\>** - changes the language for the player (and globally if used from console). `default` language will use the language defined in _config.yml_.